-As well as assisting our vets during vaccinations, surgical procedures and when collecting blood samples, our dedicated veterinary nursing team run free wellness clinics for animals registered with our North West Leicestershire animal surgery, where you’ll have the opportunity to ask questions about your companion animal’s general health, compare notes with fellow owners or discuss more specific concerns in detail .
-As these clinics are for healthy animals only, If you think your pet might be unwell, please make an appointment to see one of our vets.
+As well as assisting our vets during vaccinations, surgical procedures and when collecting blood samples, our dedicated veterinary nursing team run wellness clinics for animals registered with our North West Leicestershire animal surgery, where you’ll have the opportunity to ask questions about your companion animal’s general health, compare notes with fellow owners or discuss more specific concerns in detail .
+As these clinics are for healthy animals only.
+If you think your pet might be unwell, please make an appointment to see one of our vets.
 We’ll ensure that your pet gets the right treatment as soon as possible and doesn’t put other pets at the clinics at risk.
 So why not bring your healthy pet along for a check-up and meet our nurse? …. and if your pet is a member of our Healthy Paws Club it’s all included in the consultations are included in the monthly subscription.

 Book online or phone us on 01530 836654 to find out clinic days and times or to register your pet for one of the following sessions:

 Pet Weight Clinic